Cooper-Moreland/Music-Box/README.md

 ## Psuedo Code

 This is the code I'll be using to play the Pink Panther Theme on the music box, I also added the Psuedo code which shows what the code will do on the side - [Code in Arduino Editor](https://create.arduino.cc/editor/wmorela54/9488f8ee-c676-4620-bbf1-e6c64f40eed0/preview)

+## Info

+I was able to accomplish a working code for playing the music and am almost finished with linking the music start to a button press.
+We re both close to being done and I expect for us to both finish on time.